Key takeaways

 Yes, some Blue Cross Blue Shield (BCBS) plans cover Humira, but that doesn’t mean everyone will get coverage.
 BCBS has a range of plans, and they all have different prescription drug benefits.

 The Blue Cross and Blue Shield Association isn’t a single company either.
 Rather, it’s various independent and locally operated companies and licensees.
-If you live in New York, your BCBS plan’s policies could vary significantly from a BCBS beneficiary living in Florida, Texas, or anywhere else.
+If you live in New York, your BCBS plan’s policies could vary significantly from those of a BCBS beneficiary living in Florida, Texas, or anywhere else.

 Many of these plans will cover Humira if it’s essential for your condition, but there may be some caveats.
 “Since it’s considered a specialty drug, you may need prior authorization or have to go through step therapy before getting approval,” says Andrew Youssouf, MD, medical director of Ikon Recovery.
-Prior authorization is the process by which insurance companies confirm a drug is medically necessary—typically involving some extra paperwork on your healthcare provider’s end.
+Prior authorization is the process by which insurance companies confirm a drug is medically necessary, typically involving some extra paperwork on your healthcare provider’s end.
 Step therapy means trying other, less expensive drugs before you can qualify for coverage.
 As a specialty medication, Humira requires specific handling, administration, and monitoring, so you have to get it from a specialty pharmacy or other designated location.

 If you have a Medicare Part D or Medicare Advantage plan, it works pretty much the same way.
 For people who receive their Humira injections in their healthcare provider’s office, however, it might fall under Medicare Part B instead.